Residential conveyancing timescales

 For example:-

 • If there is a chain (e.g. you are also buying or your buyer is selling a property – which can extend depending on how many people, or "links", are in the chain).
-All of the key stages outlined above are likely to need completing for each link in the chain.
+All of the key stages outlined below are likely to need completing for each link in the chain.

-• If the financing of any link in the chain is complex, for example, remortgaging another property proceeds from a sale being handled as part of a divorce or cashing in investments where a specific period is required to draw down those funds.
+• If the financing of any link in the chain is complex, for example, remortgaging another property, proceeds from a sale being handled as part of a divorce or cashing in investments where a specific period is required to draw down those funds.

 • If there are any unforeseen complexities as a result of a title issue or an adverse survey obtained by your purchaser.

-• If your sale requires an extension of the lease (to satisfy the buyer's requirements), this can take significantly longer than the average timescale of 10 to 14 weeks.
+• If your sale requires an extension of the lease (to satisfy the buyer's requirements), this can take significantly longer than the average timescale of 12 to 16 weeks.
 In such a situation, additional charges would apply.

 Key stages of a residential leasehold sale